RishavMishraRM/Starbucks_Capestone/README.md

 -   transcript.json - records for transactions, offers received, offers viewed, and offers completed

 Here is the schema and explanation of each variable in the files:
+**portfolio.json**

+-   id (string) - offer id
+-   offer_type (string) - type of offer ie BOGO, discount, informational
+-   difficulty (int) - minimum required spend to complete an offer
+-   reward (int) - reward given for completing an offer
+-   duration (int) - time for offer to be open, in days
+-   channels (list of strings)